Numerical evaluation of oscillatory integrals via automated steepest descent contour deformation: Algorithm description

 \section{Algorithm description}

-In this section we present our algorithm for the numerical approximation of \eqref{eq:I} when $f$ is entire\footnote{When $\Gamma$ is infinite we additionally implicitly assume that $f$ is sufficiently well-behaved at infinity for the integral \eqref{eq:I} to converge.
+In this section we present our algorithm for the numerical approximation of \eqref{eq:I} when $f$ is entire\footnote{When $\Gamma$ is infinite we additionally implicitly assume that $f$ is sufficiently well-behaved at infinity {(i.e., does not grow too fast at infinity in the relevant directions)} for the integral \eqref{eq:I} to converge.
 Note that in many cases of interest, numerical evaluation of the integral to high accuracy after path deformation only requires $f$ to be analytic in a small (and shrinking with increasing $\omega$) neighbourhood of the stationary points.} and $g$ is a polynomial.

 We start with some definitions and basic facts.
 Let

 for some $J\in \N$, $J\geq 1$, and $\alpha_j\in\C$, $j=0,\ldots,J$, with $\alpha_J\neq 0$.
 Then $g$ has at most $J-1$ \textit{stationary points}, which are the solutions of